We’re Still a B Corp. Here’s What That Means.

 EVOLVING AS OURSELVES

-Because we publicly disclose our suppliers on the Open Apparel Registry, we received high marks for transparency.
+Because we publicly disclosed our suppliers on the Open Supply Hub, we received high marks for transparency.
 We also gained extra points for resource conservation and toxin reduction by using more eco-preferred materials, including responsibly sourced Tencel™ Lyocell, organic cotton certified to the Global Organic Textile Standard (GOTS) and fabrics from dyehouses that use safe chemistry.
 With reduced demand in 2021, cutting out conventional materials and doubling down on eco-preferred was an easy choice.

 We’re proud to be a B Corp.
 And while the assessments are a valuable tool that keeps pushing us to re-evaluate our practices, we’re also following our own North Star.
 Whether it’s part of a certification process or not, we’ll always look for ways we can have the most positive impact—for workers, customers, communities and the environment.